Educational Psychology Service

 Educational Psychology open access Parent or Young Person Consultation

 The child or young person, under 16 years of age or still attending pre-school / school setting will not be needed at the appointment.
-However, if a parent / young person would find it helpful, a member of staff from the educational setting, another involved professional or friend/relative could accompany them to the appointment.
+However, if a parent / young person would find it helpful, a member of staff from the educational setting, another involved professional or friend/relative could accompany them to the appointment.- please provide their email addresses at the time of booking the appointment.

 SEND Resources and Training